Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 Moreover, nanomaterials with large binding energy Wannier excitons have recently emerged, including atomically thin transition metal dichalcogenide layers~\cite{LiuetAl15NP,LiuetAl16NL,FlattenetAl16SR} and single-wall carbon nanotubes (SWCNTs)~\cite{GrafetAl16NC,GrafetAl17NM}.
-These novel materials provide a platform for studying strong-coupling physics under extreme quantum confinement.
+These novel materials provide a platform for studying strong coupling physics under extreme quantum confinement.
 In particular, one-dimensional (1D) excitons in SWCNTs have enormous oscillator strengths, revealing a very large VRS exceeding 100\,meV in microcavity devices containing a film of single-chirality SWCNTs~\cite{GrafetAl16NC}; the VRS showed a $g \propto \sqrt{N}$ behavior, where $N$ is the number of dipoles (i.e., excitons in the present case), evidencing cooperative enhancement of light-matter coupling~\cite{Dicke54PR,ZhangetAl16NP}, as shown in Fig.\,\ref{SWCNTs}(a).
-Furthermore, Graf and coworkers have recently demonstrated electrical pumping and tuning of exciton polaritons in SWCNTs~\cite{GrafetAl17NM}, making impressive progress toward creating polaritonic devices~\cite{Sanvitto-KenaCohen16NM}.
+Furthermore,~\cite{GrafetAl17NM} recently demonstrated electrical pumping and tuning of exciton polaritons in SWCNTs, making impressive progress toward creating polaritonic devices~\cite{Sanvitto-KenaCohen16NM}.